nhsegal/canvasexperiment/README.md

 # The Wave Game
-I originally wrote this using p5.js, then I refactored it to use webpack, then refactored it again to use the html canvas element without the p5.js library.
+I originally wrote this using p5.js, then I refactored it to take advantage of webpack and linting.
+Then, partly because the code bundles were so big, I refactored the sim again to use the html canvas element without the p5.js library.
+It is my first real program directly manipulating the canvas.

+The game is based on some demos I would do with a slinky and paper cups.
 It is clearly indebted to PhET's Waves on a String sim, but I believe it has some worthwhile, novel features.
-The challenges direct the user's attention to how waves reflect and interfere.
+The levels direct the user's attention to how waves reflect and interfere and how these relate to standing waves.